llvm/llvm-project/clang/docs/LanguageExtensions.rst

 Vectors and Extended Vectors
 ============================

-Supports the GCC, OpenCL, AltiVec and NEON vector extensions.
+Supports the GCC, OpenCL, AltiVec, NEON and SVE vector extensions.

 OpenCL vector types are created using the ``ext_vector_type`` attribute.
 It supports the ``V.xyzw`` syntax and other tidbits as seen in OpenCL.
 An example